-This is a course in fundamental English for students with an insufficient the writing score of the TSIA test or who are selected to participate based on their score on another writing placement test.
-ENGL 0301 is designed to help students begin to develop college-writing skills and focuses on idea generation, organization, drafting, revision, and utilization of Standard English.
+This is a course in fundamental English for students who score below 355 on the writing section of the TSI assessment test or who are selected to participate based on their score on another writing placement test.
+ENGL0301 is designed to help students begin to develop college-writing skills and focuses on idea generation, organization, drafting, revision, and utilization of Standard English.
 The course provides a basic review of English grammar, focusing on spelling, punctuation, correct word choice, and various types of sentence construction, and covers major errors, such as fragments, run-on sentences, subject-verb agreement, and pronoun errors.
 It also provides practice in writing and revising various types of paragraphs.